asd123www/nanoGPTJAX/README.md

 1. 20 points.
 Explain the memory spikes and the increases or decreases in memory usage, or other phenomenons.
 Relate these changes to the lifecycle of different memory states during training.
 2. 15 points.
 Enable activation checkpointing by setting `activation_checkpointing: true`.
 How does this change the Memory Viewer profile?
 How does it affect the per-step training latency?
 3. 15 points.
-Also enable the Pallas FlashAttention kernel by setting `attn_impl: flash_attn`.
+Starting from the configuration in 2, also enable the Pallas FlashAttention kernel by setting `attn_impl: flash_attn`.
 How does this change the Memory Viewer profile?

 ### Part3(20 points)

 This part focuses on step latency profiling.
-You should run the profiler with configs/project1-part3.yaml and use the Trace Viewer to answer the following questions:
+You should run the profiler with `configs/project1-part3.yaml` and use the Trace Viewer to answer the following questions:

 1. 10 points.
 Identify the two most time-consuming computations within a single Transformer layer.
 2. 10 points.
-For sequence lengths [1024,2048,4096], measure and report the latency of these two operations.
+For sequence lengths in [1024, 2048, 4096], measure and report the latency of these two operations.
 Describe the trend you observe, and explain it with the operation computational characteristics.
 Finally, for long-context training (e.g., 128K tokens), discuss which operation you expect to become the bottleneck.

 ## Submission